So you want to become a hypnotist

 Some hypnotists build up their reputation based on charisma.
 The star factor.
 People mistakenly believe that peacock trainers can teach them valuable skills.
 That they will become as charismatic as the trainer through osmosis.

 The truth is that these types of hypnosis trainers are in love with themselves.
 They are in love with being in the limelight.
 They can’t pay attention to the students enough to give the students what they need.
 It is like going to a great concert and getting caught up in the performance.
 It can be a real trip and lots of fun.
 And when you leave it is simply a memory.

 6. Fringe Focus

-There are many hypnosis trainings that primarily focus on fantasy, exploration, or the spirit world.
+There are many hypnosis pieces of training that primarily focus on fantasy, exploration, or the spirit world.
 The general population can’t relate to these woo-woo aspects of hypnosis.
 They come to see a hypnotist because they want to stop smoking, lose weight or manage stress.
-Look for trainer that is experienced at helping people get real results with hypnosis.
+Look for a trainer that is experienced at helping people get real results with hypnosis.